 When a patient has received a metal-on-metal hip replacement, it is the introduction of metal into the body which causes many adverse side effects.
 Metal-on-metal hip replacements have failed at a much higher rate than other types of prosthetic hips.
 The metal particles have had two primary effects on recipients.
 The first is that the metal particles get dissolved into the bloodstream and travel to and impact other parts of the body.
 The second major effect is that the metal inhibits the body’s ability to grow bone around the area that has received the implant.
 This is a necessary step for the body to heal and fully integrate the hip replacement.

 In practical terms, these two conditions mean that patients experience an unfortunate variety of side effects.
 At a minimum, many hip replacement patients have experienced pain that occurs many years after the procedure as the artificial joint fails.
 In addition, many patients have reported suffering infections from the metal.
 The most severe of the complications stem from the toxicity of the metal.
-Especially when a hip replacement contains cobalt, this can lead to poisoning in the blood.
-This has caused chromosomal changes that could lead to heart failure, dementia, cancer and many other sever life-threatening issues.
+Especially when a hip replacement contains cobalt, this can lead to poisoning in the blood. (metal poisoning and cobalt poisoning) This has caused chromosomal changes that could lead to heart failure, dementia, cancer and many other sever life-threatening issues.
 The side effects of this product have been so severe that, in 2010, DePuy was forced to issue a recall of its ASR XL Acetabular metal-on-metal hip replacement system.
 In addition, Stryker’s LFIT V40 Femoral Head was recalled in 2016, affecting products that were manufactured as early as 2006.

 As a result of the many devastating effects that recipients have suffered, there are a large number of lawsuits that have been filed against the manufacturers of these products that have alleged a host of different areas where the companies should be held to be legally liable.
 The lawsuits began to be filed in 2010, in the wake of the first recall issued by DePuy.
 Within a year after the recall, there were already 700 lawsuits filed in federal court against DePuy.
 The manufacturer prevailed in many of the early cases relating to the metal-on-metal implant.
 However, the tide has recently shifted in favor of the plaintiffs in this particular litigation.
 Recently, plaintiffs have been racking up a string of victories at trial.